Jsitech/relayer/README.md

-### Relayer - SMB Relay Script.
+### Relayer - SMB Relay Attack Script.

-Relayer is an SMB relay Script that automates all the necessary steps to scan for systems with SMB signing disabled and relaying authentication request to these systems with the objective of gaining a shell.
+Relayer is an SMB relay Attack Script that automates all the necessary steps to scan for systems with SMB signing disabled and relaying authentication request to these systems with the objective of gaining a shell.
 Great when performing Penetration testing.